Ground Beef Stroganoff Recipe (Better Than Boxed!)

 This post may contain affiliate links, see disclosure here.

-My best ground beef stroganoff recipe is everything people (like me!) loved about the boxed version growing up: creamy noodles, rich beefy flavor, that cozy comfort-food feeling, and affordable!
+My best ground beef stroganoff recipe is everything people (like me!) loved about the boxed version growing up: creamy noodles, rich beefy flavor, that comfort-food feeling, and affordable!
 But now we can make it from real ingredients and with much better flavor.
-Ground beef, onion, garlic, beef broth, sour cream, and tender egg noodles come together in one skillet for an easy weeknight dinner that tastes homemade instead of processed.
+Ground beef, onion, garlic, beef broth, sour cream, and tender egg noodles come together in one skillet that tastes homemade instead of processed.
 From start to finish, this easy hamburger stroganoff dish takes about 35 minutes, making it a fast complete meal for a busy night.

 Ground beef stroganoff in a white bowl